gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Editing-existing-repository-settings-in-the-TSV-File-gij-self-managed.md

 _String_.
 Optional.
 AWS integrations only.

 Specify AWS region; where CodeCommit repositories are located.
-The list of regions with their names can be found [**here**](https://docs.aws.amazon.com/codecommit/latest/userguide/regions.html).
+The list of regions with their names can be found <a href='https://docs.aws.amazon.com/codecommit/latest/userguide/regions.html' target='_blank'><b>here</b></a>.

 Git Integration for Jira app supported regions: